Luzkan/smells/content/smells/long-parameter-list.md

 ## Long Parameter List

-This is another code smell at the same abstraction level as [Long Method](./long-method.md), which usually occurs when there are three, four, or more parameters given as input for a single method.
+This is another code smell at the same abstraction level as [Long Method](./long-method.md) which usually occurs when three, four, or more parameters are given as input for a single method.
 Basically, the longer the parameter list, the harder it is to understand.

 ### Causation

-In an attempt to generalize a routine with multiple variations, at one point too many parameters could have been passed in.
-Another causation could be due to ignorance of the object relationship between other objects, and thus, instead, calling in all the entities via parameters. [[1](#sources)]
+In an attempt to generalize a routine with multiple variations, a developer could have passed too many parameters at one point.
+Another causation could be due to ignorance of the object relationship between other objects, and thus, instead, calling in all the entities via parameters [[1](#sources)].

 ### Problems:

 #### **Hard to Use**

-Usage of a method with lots of parameters requires proportionally more knowledge to use it.
+Usage of a method with many parameters requires more knowledge to use it.

 #### **Increased Complexity**

-Input value is highly inconsistent which creates too much variety in what might happen throughout the execution.
+The input value is highly inconsistent, which creates too much variety in what might happen throughout the execution.

 #### **Single Responsibility Principle Violation**